Friday, October 27, 2017

 Studying to be a lawyer in the otherwise corrupt government, the native-born man hopes for improvement.
 His passion for the area was evident!
 He educated us, as we drove along the "boardwalk".

 Thankfully, we started with the BEST part: the Del Oro chocolate factory!
 Owned by a humble American, it takes advantage of the ancient lineage of Dominican cacao trees.
-Around the world, many cacao trees succumbed to disease, which caused chocolate producers to start planting other kinds of trees.
+Around the world, many cacao trees succumbed to disease, which caused chocolate producers to start planting other species of trees.
 Those other trees cannot compare to the fruit made by DR's trees.
-Over centuries, the trees in DR miraculously avoid those diseases... thus producing a great a flavor.
+Over centuries, the trees in DR miraculously avoided those diseases... thus producing a great a flavor.
+Furthermore, the world's regions that produce exquisite cacao are 20-degrees from the equator, which includes DR. Del Oro relies on well-tended cacao plantations, and they have a steadfast influence on the farm-to-factory processes.

-Our tour involved lots of samples of chocolate, freshly made hot cocoa (with cinnamon), and freshly-baked brownies.
+Our tour involved a lot of samples of chocolate, freshly made hot cocoa (with cinnamon), and freshly-baked brownies.
 It smelled HEAVENLY as soon as we entered the building.
 We briefly met the owner, unexpectedly.
 We saw how they harvest, dry-age, roast, stone-grind, liquify, and prepare the cacao into chocolate.
+Cacao grows in pods attached to trees, and the pods change color when they are ripe.

 It was so delectable that it reminded us of the cocoa and churros that we snacked on in the Kingdom of Spain! (seen here)